Permutations with a Given X-Descent Set: Computing

 We close with a general expression for the number of Hamiltonian paths in an arbitrary digraph, due to Grinberg-Stanley \cite[Thm.~6.6]{grinberg-stanley-redei-berge}.
-Together with Proposition~\ref{prop:recursion}, this yields an explicit, albeit computationally not friendly, formula for $d_X(\emptyset;n)$.
+An augmented version of it together with Proposition~\ref{prop:recursion} yields an explicit, albeit computationally expensive, formula for $d_X(\emptyset;n)$.